maarten-pennings/flasher/README.md

 mRPM.ino_v4.bin
 ```

-The file `flash.cmd` is delivered by this project.
-The `esptool.exe` can be downloaded
+The file `flash.cmd` and `esptool.exe` are delivered by this project.
-from [Christian Klippel](https://github.com/igrr/esptool-ck/releases).
-The `bin` file
-is some binary that needs to be flashed.
+The `bin` file is some binary that needs to be flashed.

 A double click on `flash.cmd` generates the following log file of its actions.